LIFTINGSAFETY

 2.0 Standards and Legislation.

-Prior to this standard and the Directive there was no specific standard for the manufacture of Lifting Beams.
-Manufacturers would often, therefore, work to the requirements of other standards for weldable structural steels, such as BS 449 and BS 2573.
-For the verification of lifting beams, the International Labour Organisations (ILO) code of practice for Safety and Health in Ports included a sliding scale of proof forces linked to the capacity of the lifting beam.
-However these values were not adopted in EN 13155 and, for higher capacities, are in conflict with the minimum requirements of the Machinery Directive.
+Prior to this standard and the Directive there was no specific standard for the manufacture of lifting beams.
+Manufacturers would often, therefore, work to the requirements of other standards for welded structural steels, such as BS 449 and BS 2573.
+For the testing of lifting beams, the requirements contained in the International Labour Organisation (ILO) code of practice ‘Safety and health in ports’ was also commonly used.

-Once in service lifting beams fall under the Provision of Use of Work Equipment Regulations and the Lifting Operations and Lifting Equipment Regulations (LOLER).
+Once in service lifting beams fall under the Provision of Use of Work Equipment Regulations (PUWER) and the Lifting Operations and Lifting Equipment Regulations (LOLER).

 3.0 Design, Manufacture and Verification of Lifting Beams.